makkus/freckles/docs/adapters/dotfiles.rst

     flag to disable the 'install' step of this adapter completely, no packages will be installed

 ``--pkg-mgr``
     the (default) pkg_mgr to use, defaults to 'auto' (which is the system default package manager, e.g. apt, yum, homebrew).
-Also supported: 'conda', 'nix' and most of the package managers that have an Ansible module (those might need to be installed in an extra step as not all of them are natively supported by *freckles* yet
+Also supported: 'conda', 'nix' and most of the package managers that have an Ansible module (those might need to be installed in an extra step as not all of them are natively supported by *freckelize* yet

 Metadata
 ========